Andrew Garfield, Nathan Lane win Tony Awards for 'Angels'

 "We are all sacred and we all belong," Garfield said.
 He then referenced last week's U.S. Supreme Court decision which ruled in favor of a baker's right to deny a gay couple a wedding cake based on his beliefs.

-"(Let's) just bake a cake for everyone who wants a cake to be baked," he said to rousing applause.
+"(Let's) just bake a cake for everyone who wants a cake to be baked," he said, to rousing applause.
 Lane said the play still speaks to society in the midst of "political insanity."

-At the halfway mark, "The Band's Visit," based on a 2007 Israeli film of the same name about an Egyptian band that goes to the wrong Israeli town, won for orchestration, best book of a musical, lighting and featured actor Ari'el Stachel, who gave a heartfelt speech about his past.
+At the halfway mark, "The Band's Visit," based on a 2007 Israeli film of the same name about an Egyptian band that goes to the wrong Israeli town, won for best direction, orchestration, sound design, best book of a musical, lighting and featured actor Ari'el Stachel, who gave a heartfelt speech about his past.

 "For so many years of my life I pretended I was not a Middle Eastern person," he said, addressing his parents in the audience.
 He thanked the creators of the show "for being courageous for telling a small story about Arabs and Israelis getting along at a time that we need that more than ever."